-In 2019, the City of Saint-Lambert will use the services of a portal for real estate professionals to allow them to obtain a tax certificate online.
-The unit cost per certificate is $50 and it will be accessible for 30 days.
+The City of Saint-Lambert use the services of a portal for real estate professionals to allow them to obtain a tax certificate online.
+The unit cost per certificate is $60 and it will be accessible for 30 days.

 You may already be registered with the portal for another city.
 If this is the case, you can use the same account as the one for the other city.
 If you do not have a professional account on the portal, you can create one now at e-services.acceo.com/immosoft/controller/TAXES/index.html.
 Click on Create account and follow the instructions.

 In addition to facilitating your online requests for tax certificates, with the online wallet, you will note that the consultation fees are deducted per transaction.